 Except as otherwise provided in this Constitution, this clause 3 does not limit the rights, powers, duties and obligations of the Company to undertake any activity and to hold, receive and manage any assets.

-Company to receive, hold and manage Settlement Quota and Income Shares
+Company to receive, hold and manage Settlement Quota and Ordinary Shares

-Subject to clause 5, the Company is to receive, hold and manage for so long as they are to be retained, the Settlement Quota and Income Shares.
+Subject to clause 5, the Company is to receive, hold and manage for so long as they are to be retained, the Settlement Quota and Ordinary Shares.

 Company must not undertake fishing